Maie-r/GenshinTeamManager/README.md

 ### Versions
   * 0.8.2 <br>
-        - Added a guide in the Home page, to help navigate and get the necessary resources
+        - Added a guide in the Home page, to help navigate and get the necessary resources.
         - Minor changes to the character details page.
   * 0.8.1 <br>
         - Fixed app freezing on dragging images <br>